wmfs/cardscript/README.md

 ### <a name="expression"></a>Expressions

-Viewscript uses __expressions__ to deliver dynamic content.
+QScript uses __expressions__ to deliver dynamic content.
 Expressions are used to:

 * Conditionally show/hide widgets depending on values as they change.
 * Validate view content based on more complex business rules.